200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-16-TheTalkingPillow.md

 ```
 For 5+ players.

 THE ORGANIZER has called an intervention to confront THE SUBJECT.
-Everyone else is a ìLOVED ONE.î
+Everyone else is a ‚ÄúLOVED ONE.‚Äù

 The organizer wants the subject to do or stop doing THE THING.
-It can be whateverógoofy or seriousóbut make sure everyoneís comfortable.
+It can be whatever‚Äîgoofy or serious‚Äîbut make sure everyone‚Äôs comfortable.

 Send the subject to another room; get them an audio feed.
 For now, they play THE TALKING PILLOW.